vlcn-io/cr-sqlite/notes.md

 a now lower clock value...

 When the peer is done updating us we can set to the max of the last row received?
 Since there is no more.

+We need to send a change per col rather than grouping into rows.
+We could, however, group consecutive changes for the same row into a row.
+This would be an optimization for a later time that can be implemented in the network layer.